furiko-io/docs/docs/guide/execution/jobconfig/scheduling.md

 Automatic scheduling can also be disabled or suspended, by specifying `disabled: true`.

+### `constraints`

+Specify any constraints that should apply to the schedule.

+### `schedule.notBefore`

+If specified, automatic scheduling will not take place before this timestamp.
+Useful to specify a JobConfig that should only start scheduling only after a certain date in the future.

+### `schedule.notAfter`

+If specified, automatic scheduling will not take place after this timestamp.
+Useful to specify a JobConfig that should stop scheduling after a certain date in the future.

 ## Handling Concurrent Jobs

 Jobs may not be scheduled immediately (or forbidden entirely) based on the concurrency policy if there are concurrent executions of Jobs belonging to this JobConfig.